amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 }
 ```

 In summary, the `prepare` method converted everything to a `tensor` and also instead of having a `List` of `Dict`s, the `target` is now a `Dict` with values as type `tensor`.
 Also, we are no longer returning segmentation masks since we are just working with Object Detection.
-There's some extra filtering that goes on inside `ConvertCocoPolysToMask` class like:
+There's some extra filtering that goes on inside `ConvertCocoPolysToMask` class:
 1. Filter out objects if `iscrowd=1`.
 2. Convert annotation from $[X, Y, W, H]$ to $[X_1, Y_1, X_2, Y_2]$ format.
 3. Filter out objects if $X_2 < X_1$ or $Y_2 < Y_1$.

-I am going to skip over the exact source code of `ConvertCocoPolysToMask` but you can find it [here](https://github.com/facebookresearch/detr/blob/master/datasets/coco.py#L50-L112) if interested.
+I am going to skip over the exact source code of `ConvertCocoPolysToMask` but you can find the source code [here](https://github.com/facebookresearch/detr/blob/master/datasets/coco.py#L50-L112) if interested.

 Next, `self._transforms` are applied to `img, target`.
 The train transforms look like below: